Corporate card comparison for Australian businesses

 Pros:

-• No credit or financial checks are required to qualify
+- No credit or financial checks are required to qualify

 Cons:

-• No access to a line of credit
+- No access to a line of credit

-• Adding and withdrawing funds from cards requires admin or software to manage
+- Adding and withdrawing funds from cards requires admin or software to manage

-• Not all merchants or vendors accept prepaid cards
+- Not all merchants or vendors accept prepaid cards

 Best suited for: SMEs, startups with limited credit history and NFPs that want to quickly issue cards to lots of staff members whilst staying in control of spending.

-Virtual Corporate Prepaid Card
+Virtual Corporate Debit Card

-Virtual corporate prepaid cards are very similar to physical cards but exist in a smartphone's virtual wallet.
+Virtual corporate debit cards are very similar to physical cards but exist in a smartphone's virtual wallet.
 They can be distributed to staff members much quicker than a physical card and also be easily locked or removed.

 Find out more about what a virtual card is.

 If you're interested in a simple, all-in-one card solution it might be worth looking at Weel.
-With Weel you can instantly issue virtual prepaid corporate cards, control spending and automate expense reporting from one central account allowing for a quick statement reconciliation.
+With Weel you can instantly issue virtual corporate debit cards, control spending and automate expense reporting from one central account allowing for a quick statement reconciliation.